hmattie/ENAR2021-AlgorithmicFairness/README.md

-# ENAR2021-AlgorithmicFairness
+# ENAR 2021: Algorithmic Fairness In Practice

-This repository houses the materials present in the the Algorithmic Fairness in Practice tutorial at the 2021 ENAR conference.
+This repository houses the materials presented in the the Algorithmic Fairness in Practice tutorial at the 2021 ENAR conference.